Back to Blogs

 Debugging models involves analyzing data, testing the model, and identifying potential problems.
 This includes finding and fixing bugs, optimizing performance, and enhancing accuracy.

-It is an iterative process that requires a thorough understanding of neural networks (especially convolutional neural networks (CNN)) and the model, its structure, and the data used for training.
+It is an iterative process that requires a thorough understanding of neural networks (especially convolutional neural networks (CNN)), the model, its structure, and the data used for training.

-It helps to ensure that the models are working correctly and accurately and that they are less susceptible to overfitting.
+It helps to ensure that the models are working correctly and accurately and are less susceptible to overfitting.

 How to debug machine learning models for computer vision?